-Norway was an occupied nation for five long years.
-As a result, food, shelter, medicine, and clothing were scarce during these terrible years in Norway, as well as in the rest of occupied Europe.
+Norway was an occupied nation for five long and terrifying years.
+As a result, food, shelter, medicine, and clothing were scarce during these horrible years in Norway, as well as in the rest of occupied Europe.
 This shortage of necessities for life lasted long after the war ended.
-It took years and arduous persistence to recover and rebuild after that horrific and painful war.
+It took years and arduous persistence to recover and rebuild after that dreadful and painful war.

 A Charitable Nation